Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You can use the Blog Quality Metrics dashboard to determine if your popular blog posts are actually leading to conversions.

-Data-driven marketers love to conduct experiments and monitor the results.
+Data-driven marketers love to conduct experiments and monitor the results using marketing dashboards.
 But no matter how ingenious and well-executed those experiments might be, if they do not coincide with a change in assumption every now and again, then the effectiveness of those experiments will be negated.
 Garbage in, garbage out.

 As mentioned earlier, the key for us wasn’t about finding new ways to boost pages per session and session duration.
 The key was discovering that we were looking at those metrics the wrong way in the first place

 I’ve only focused on two metrics in this post, but truthfully, there have been dozens which have led us to rethink some of our strongly held assumptions on what works, what doesn’t, and why.
-We’re discovering more every day, thanks to Databox.
+We’re discovering more every day, thanks to a great marketing dashboard software like Databox.

 As strong proponents of data-driven marketing, I’m curious to hear which metrics have led you down similar paths.
 Please share your experiences in the comment section below.